 Our committee consists of members of various departments on campus involved with bicycling facilities, including enforcement, planning and design in addition to faculty, graduate and undergraduate students and staff.
 See a current member list below (note: this is not a list of everyone subscribed to the Google Group).

 Pedal for Platinum

 Rather than simply aim for the next award level of the Bike Friendly University program we decided to jump over gold and shoot for platinum.
 Please read more about our Pedal for Platinum campaign here and consider how you can help us become the first university in Michigan and the 2nd east of the Mississippi to reach the platinum award level.

 We have monthly public meetings during the academic year.
-For fall semester 2017 we are meeting the 2nd Thursday of each month from 10:30-12 pm in the W308F (3rd floor, Map Library of the Main Library).
+For spring semester 2018 we are meeting the 4th Tuesday of each month from 3:30 pm – 5 pm in the W308F (3rd floor, Map Library of the Main Library).

 - April 24, 2018

 We also have a Google Group which is where our communications outside of our meetings occur.
 Please consider joining if you’d like to keep up to date with what’s going on and/or contribute to the discussions.

 Current member list:

 Chair/ IPF: William McConnell, Associate Professor, Fisheries & Wildlife